awsdocs/aws-doc-sdk-examples/python/example_code/dynamodb/TryDax/README.md

 - You must have an AWS account, and have your default credentials and AWS Region configured as described in the [AWS Tools and SDKs Shared Configuration and Credentials Reference Guide](https://docs.aws.amazon.com/credref/latest/refdocs/creds-config-files.html).
-- An Amazon Virtual Private Cloud (VPC)
+- An Amazon Virtual Private Cloud (Amazon VPC)
 - A DAX cluster set up in your VPC
-- An Amazon Elastic Compute Cloud (EC2) instance running in your VPC with the following installed
+- An Amazon Elastic Compute Cloud (Amazon EC2) instance running in your VPC with the following installed:
     - Python 3.6 or later
-    - Boto 3 1.11.10 or later
+    - Boto3 1.11.10 or later
     - Amazon DAX Client for Python 1.1.7 or later
 - PyTest 5.3.5 or later (to run unit tests)